 Lower the arm over the bedside or venipuncture chair.

-NOTES:

-If a patient faints or experiences another type of adverse reaction, page for nursing staff assistance immediately.

 Once the vein to be used has been identified, release the tourniquet.

 If gloves were not worn when finding a vein, don gloves in front of the patient.
 From this point, gloves must be worn continually through the entire blood collection process.

 Using a clean alcohol prep, cleanse the area by moving the pad in a circular motion from the center of the vein site outward.
-The area must be allowed to dry.
+Allow to air dry.
 NEVER touch the skin after the site is cleansed unless you have prepped your gloved finger.
-You may NOT remove the finger of the glove to repalpate the vein.
+DO NOT remove the finger of the glove to repalpate the vein.
 Discard the used alcohol prep.

-NOTE: Cleaning and prepping the area for collection of a blood culture is different then listed in step 8.
-Please refer to the Blood Culture Procedure for specifics.
+NOTE: For collection of blood cultures, refer to the Blood Culture Procedure.

 Use of a disposable vacutainer holder is required.
 Thread the needle onto the vacutainer holder.
 Inspect the needle, syringe or evacuated tube before performing the venipuncture.
 Rotate the safety shield back.
 The cover of the safety needle must not be removed until the phlebotomist is ready to draw blood, thus avoiding needle contamination.
 If the needle touches anything but the sterile site, it must be changed.